-Luna’s parents live apart.
-On library day, her mom drops her off to meet her dad.
+On library day, her mom drops her off to meet her dad at the library.
 She and her dad look at books and read books and play.
-Luna loves library day.
-There’s a sweetness in Luna’s family situation as well as a playfulness around books that makes this a jewel of a book that shows a mixed race family.
+Luna loves library day!
+There’s a sweetness in Luna’s family situation as well as a playfulness around books that make this a jewel of a book that shows a mixed-race family.
 Love, love, love.
-(Added to: Multicultural Children’s Picture Books with Diverse Main Characters.)

 Lola at the Library by Anna McQuinn, illustrated by Rosalind Beardshaw

 We love this book about a little girl and her mom’s library ritual.
 It’s simple and absolutely wonderful.
 (I’m partial to the coffee at the library!)

 Lyric McKerrigan, Secret Librarian by Jacob Sager Weinstein, illustrated by Vera Brosgol